JoshuaTheEngineer/DodoToDo/README.md

 3. Create a data transfer object with propper Getters, Setters, and Constructors.
 See **NoteEntity.java** as an example

     - To test it, we need to create Sample Data.
+You can log them in console to see if they work.
 See 'SampleData.java'

+4. Create a Notes [Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter) that determines UI for each note in the recyclerview

 Notes:
 - [DataBinding for nested views](https://medium.com/androiddevelopers/android-data-binding-that-include-thing-1c8791dd6038#.lmx38b8gs)